Meet Father Patrick Fulton, CSB

 He was appointed to St. Thomas High School in Houston, Texas in 2010 to serve as principal.
 He noticed a difference in how he related with the staff now that he was in an administrative role rather than teaching, but he also felt like he was making a difference in the life of the school.
 He remembers a mother who thanked him for taking a chance on her son and admitting him even though he wasn’t a strong student.
 The student benefited from the education he gained at St. Thomas and went on to graduate from university.
 He was able to implement programs and services that he saw were successful at St. Michael’s within St. Thomas, including the Learning Enrichment Centre, which provides support to students with varying individual needs and abilities.

-As of 2016, he is back in the classroom at Catholic Central High School in Detroit, Michigan.
+In 2016, he returned to the classroom at Catholic Central High School in Detroit, Michigan.
 He loved being an administrator and believes it made him a better teacher.
 He strives to contribute to the collaborative culture among the staff because he knows from his administrative experience that it works well.
-At the start of the 2018 school year he will take on an administrative role as assistant principal to help Fathers Huber and Noelke with their Congregational commitments.
+In 2019, he was named principal of Catholic Central.

 As a Basilian he’s had many mentors and great experiences that have formed his teaching process and he continues the Basilian tradition of educating the whole person.
 By listening to his students’ questions and concerns he knows that they’re facing a world that does not value them and treats them as products.
 In his classroom the most important lesson is that each of his students are valued not for what they can produce, but because they’re loved by God.